floklimm/scPPIN/README.md

 The python library [scanpy](https://icb-scanpy.readthedocs-hosted.com/en/stable/) is a toolit for analyzing single-cell gene expression data.
 You can use scapny to cluster cells, compute p-values of differential expression, save them as a csv, and use scPPIN in R to compute the functional modules.
 For details see the folder *scanpyTutorial*.

-### Tutorial 4: Liver data tutorial
+### Tutorial 4: Liver data tutorial with Seurat
 To analyse the same data as in our [manuscript](https://www.biorxiv.org/content/10.1101/698647v2), please look in the folder `./liverDataTutorial`.
+A similar workflow is probably fruitful for other workflows with Seurat.

 ## FAQs